Hurricane Center

 Pet Preparedness

-Pet owners are responsible for disaster planning for their pet.
+Pet owners are responsible for disaster planning for their pets.
 If you plan to evacuate, plan for your pet as well.
 Red Cross shelters cannot accept pets.
 If you plan to go to a public shelter, make other provisions for your pet.
 DO NOT LEAVE YOUR ANIMALS BEHIND IF YOU EVACUATE.

 - Review Ready.gov Preparing Your Pet for Emergencies.